-On November 20, 2000, the last sale price of our common stock as reported on the New York Stock Exchange was \$10 per share.
-On September 30, 2000, there were approximately 12,276 holders of record of our common stock.
+On February 15, 2001, the last sale price of our common stock as reported on the New York Stock Exchange was \$19.26 per share.
+On December 31, 2000, there were approximately 12,211 holders of record of our common stock.

 The future declaration and payment of dividends and the amount of dividends will depend upon our results of operations, financial condition, cash requirements, future prospects, any limitations imposed by credit agreements or senior securities and other factors deemed relevant by our board of directors.
+In 2000, we reduced the amount of our dividend payments by 50%.
+Our board of directors has considered and may again consider further reducing the amount of dividends we pay.